natgo/wt-wiki-scraper/wikitext-transpiled/ground/Gepard.md

 ===Radars===
 {{main|MPDR 12|Albis}}
 The Gepard is equipped with a [[MPDR 12]] search radar and an [[Albis]] tracking radar.
 Both radars are located on the turret, the MPDR 12 is mounted at the rear of the turret and folds back when not in use, the Albis is mounted on the front of the turret.

 The radar system is capable of tracking a target while scanning, but can only track targets within a 200° arc from the front of the turret.
+The radar is quite picky and may fail to lock onto a plane if attempt is made from third person view as opposed to manual lock from the gunner seat.
+However, due to it using pulse-doppler technology, it cannot be chaffed (countermeasures cannot distrupt aim).

 {| class="wikitable" style="text-align:center"
 ! colspan="5" | [[MPDR 12]] - Target Detection Radar